-- No athlete should return to play (RTP) on the same day of concussion. . - Any athlete removed from play because of a concussion must have medical clearance from an appropriate health care professional before he or she can resume practice or 2. - Close observation of athlete should continue for a few competition. с. - tocol with provisions for delayed RTP based on return of After medical clearance, RTP should follow a step-wise prohours.
-4 any signs or symptoms.
+- No athlete should return to play (RTP) on the same day of concussion. . - Any athlete removed from play because of a concussion must have medical clearance from an appropriate health care professional before he or she can resume practice or competition.
+2. - Close observation of athlete should continue for a few с. - tocol with provisions for delayed RTP based on return of After medical clearance, RTP should follow a step-wise proany signs or symptoms. hours.
+4